What exactly is a Chief of Staff?

 • Do they inspire me?
 Do I think I can learn from them?

-In my own career, as well as when hiring others, my mantra is: if it’s not a “hell yes!” (on both sides) then it’s a NO.
+In my own career, as well as when hiring others, my mantra is: if it’s not a clear “hell yes!” (on both sides) then it’s a NO.

-Personality Profiles
+Personality Profile

 I’ve taken several personality and working style assessments over the years.
 While I’m aware of their limitations, they’ve helped me put language to how I tend to show up at work, both in my natural strengths and in the areas I need to stay mindful of.